EpicGames/PixelStreamingInfrastructure/Frontend/Docs/Communicating from UE5 to the Player Page.md

         removeResponseEventListener("handle_responses");

 **_Tip:_**
-If you want to pass more complex data, you can format the string you pass to the **Send Pixel Streaming Response** node as JSON.
+If you want to pass more complex data, you can format the string you pass to the **Pixel Streaming Input -> Send Pixel Streaming Response** node as JSON.
 For example:

+[//]: # (TODO Confirm that this image is still accurate)
 <p align="center">
     <img src="Resources\Images\pixelstreaming-send-game-event-json.png" alt="Send Pixel Streaming response using JSON">
 </p>

-Then, in your JavaScript event handler function, use  `JSON.parse(data)` to decode the string back into a JavaScript object.
+Then, in your response event handler function, use  `JSON.parse(data)` to decode the string back into a TypeScript object.